LocalStorage vs SessionStorage: Architecture, Limits & Production Patterns

 Compression Strategies for Large State Trees

 When offline-first apps cache API responses or form drafts, payloads frequently exceed 1 MB.
-Use lz-string or pako to compress state before serialization.
+A string-based compressor such as lz-string, or a general-purpose deflate library like pako, can shrink state before it is serialized to disk.
 Decompress only on hydration to minimize CPU overhead.

 import { compress, decompress } from 'lz-string';